nileplumb/PkmnShuffleMap/README.md

 npm install && npm run build

+Most shuffle shiny recolours with thanks to noodnood966 from Deviantart

 Any donations very welcome if you want to support my personal morale / upkeep of image repo's